Frontend Development

 Single-page Application

-command with the following flags:
+CLI with the following flag:

 This will create a new project and install the @formidablejs/view